Afiya03/Afiya03/README.md

 ### 🎓 About Me

-- 🎓 B.Tech graduate from **Rajiv Gandhi College of Engineering, Research and Technology**, Chandrapur, Maharashtra.
+- 🎓 B.Tech graduate from **Rajiv Gandhi College of Engineering, Research and Technology**.
 - 💻 Completed **Data Science** at **Internshala Training**.
 - 📊 Skilled in **Python, Data Analysis,Power BI, Excel, NLP, Machine Learning, Deep Learning**, and **Data Visualization**.
 - 🌐 From: **Chandrapur, Maharashtra, India**